Lehtimies/AlbinGPT/README.md

 ## Usage

 1. Start chatting with Albin through the provided interface.
+2. Paste in up to 5 screenshots to send to Albin for analysis.
-2. Monitor backend API calls and logs though the server console to ensure smooth operation.
+3. Monitor backend API calls and logs though the server console to ensure smooth operation.
-3. Monitor the database either through mongosh or MongoDB Compass if you installed it.
+4. Monitor the database either through mongosh or MongoDB Compass if you installed it.

+## Known Bugs
+- Spam-pasting images overrides the image limit.
+- The cursor doesn't behave properly when pressing enter at the end of the input message.

 ## License